4.1. Productivity Tips

 4.1.7.
 Setting Python Directory Manually

-In debug session, RA, R-Car, RL78, RX and RZ device families require Python 3.10 and an RH850 requires a 32-bit version of Python 2.7.
-The path of the Python is automatically selected if the path is already included in environment variable PATH.
+In a debug session, RA, RL78, RX and RZ device families require Python 3.10, on the other hand, R-Car and RH850 require a 32-bit version of Python 2.7.
+The path of Python is automatically selected if the path is already included in environment variable PATH.

 Note